 - Sun, Earth, Universe exhibition

-Celebrating the 200th anniversary of the publication of Mary Shelley's novel;
+Hands-on activities that encourage creativity and reflection about responsible innovation, developed in celebration of the 200th anniversary of the publication of Mary Shelley's novel Frankenstein.

 - Frankenstein200 kit (2018)

-The Network's nano project created a wide range of educational and professional development materials.
+The Network's nano project created a wide range of educational and professional development materials about nanoscale science, engineering, and technology.

 STEM educational products: